Spinal Cord Injury Lawyer

 If the person or party that caused your injury acted with egregious negligence or malicious intent to cause injury, you could also be entitled to punitive, or exemplary, damages.
 These types of damages are meant to punish the defendant rather than compensate you for specific losses.

-At Pines & Goldenzweig, PLLC, we help our clients seek maximum compensation for all of their injury-related losses.
+At Goldenzweig Law Group, PLLC, we help our clients seek maximum compensation for all of their injury-related losses.
 We understand how important it is that you receive a fair settlement or jury verdict so that you can get the care you need to move forward with your life.

 How Our Spinal Cord Injury Attorneys Can Help You

-If you’ve been hurt in an accident that was caused by someone else, the Houston spinal cord injury lawyers of Pines & Goldenzweig, PLLC are here to help alleviate some of the pressure you are facing.
+If you’ve been hurt in an accident that was caused by someone else, the Houston spinal cord injury lawyers of Goldenzweig Law Group, PLLC are here to help alleviate some of the pressure you are facing.
 We are committed to being there for you every step of the way, offering the personal attention and compassionate support you need during this difficult time.

 Our team can assist you by: